Table of contents

 Overview

-The Fire Services Training Program (FSTP) provides funding to support communities to help ensure local fire services are adequately trained to respond to emergencies safely and effectively.
+The Fire Services Training Program (FSTP) Grant provides funding – of up to approximately $10,000 (per application) – to assist communities in ensuring their local fire services are adequately trained to respond safely and effectively to identified community risks.

 Key outcomes of the program include:

-For more information, read the Fire Services Training Program Guidelines document.
+For more information, read the Fire Services Training Program Grant Guidelines 2024 document.

 Funding